directus-labs/guest-authoring/Developing-an-Interactive-Educational-Platform-with-Directus.md

 ![](https://lh7-us.googleusercontent.com/H0wgWBjSElWxVGTbUuTqqTdNYO6D1lD9GuSyhBapvtF84icJbmJQpauO1DOtq9GJ5_H-kzsLW_XcIfDoaZYmZoJ78aHc1zRY5-BFClqR4XO4Tlovg5UWYF7I5rJHEF2yIlBWsnSFqZ0YNrqVIIX4QU0)

+Also create the folowing One to Many fields:

+- We should do the same for Lesson and the quiz.
+In the lesson collection create a field with the a related colelction of quiz.
+- In the quizzes collection create a field called x with a related collection of y
-We should do the same for Lesoon and the quiz, each lesson could have its quiz.
-If you think further you could see another good example of one-to-many, maybe you guessed rightly, yes the quiz should have many questions.
+- If you think further you could see another good example of one-to-many.
+In the quizzes collection, create a field with the a related colelction questions.

+Also for Many to Many relationships:
-Going further we could do more of these relationships, like an instructor could take many courses, and a course could have more than one instructor, this is a good example for many to many.
-We will have to go to the courses or instructors collection, it could be any actually, in our case we wiil go to instructors, just because we  havent used it yet.
-We will use the many to many relationship, our key will be courses, our related collection will still be courses;
+Like an instructor could take many courses, and a course could have more than one instructor.
+We will have to go to the courses or instructors collection, it could be any actually, in our case we wiil go to instructors, just because we  haven't used it yet.
+We will use the many to many relationship, our related collection will be courses;

 ![](https://lh7-us.googleusercontent.com/TBYw6vogrDkTFBk6dlPUTT726VnXzpd2hB6-LgNaUCK_yT6EzgdKIf58gvX5a-Sn_mSu93ggqRTAus42z1lfFEM5mUHRmSsuu1Yh1a_uhisu-OjazkAe7pJ8DIywo9864UjQeRWcNSIklyNPGioc-jM)

-If we go back to the data model Directus will do it's magic and viola we have a hidden collection, below;
+If we go back to the data model, Directus will do it's magic and viola we have a hidden collection, below;

 ![](https://lh7-us.googleusercontent.com/X4LzpJXQn9PDZeUdfYbVp9tyvHrFc0OEJnKJvfeS7BoevGZdpczYmidUcbbxdN0GjhgDyIBQkBRHN57OKxEZr3oqPn8MOCdkYzf2y7PdvkHtDPLzwzK-q5rV-BKwWQPJo2TwEtGmlDP1AH7GWYIVncw)